 2. Impact of disruptive technologies on today’s business landscape:

 Technology has advanced exponentially faster than most people ever thought possible.
-In order to survive well into the future, companies must consistently evaluate and transform their business models and adopt new ways of thinking.
+In order to survive well into the future, companies must consistently evaluate and transform their business models.
 Jobs, as we know them, will not continue forever.
-Companies must adjust to emerging technology by creating new roles and finding the perfect match of candidates that have adaptive interpersonal and human intelligence skills sets and who are willing to keep learning and adapting to meet the ongoing changes in the marketplace.
+Companies must adjust to emerging technology.
+Creating new roles and finding candidates that have adaptive interpersonal and human intelligence skills and are willing to keep learning to meet the ongoing changes in the marketplace.
 This will mean that recruitment teams need to look beyond the job posting alone.
 Future-proof recruitment models need to have a clear perspective of the industry market changes, how to position recruitment within the industry framework, and how to attract and engage prospective candidates-groups with adaptive soft skills sets for the company.

 3. The only thing that is constant is change: